CN-TU/py_pcap2transcription/README.md

 # PCAP to flow conversation transcriptions
 FIV, Sep 2020

-Scripts for transforming pcaps into flow converstation transcripts.
+Scripts for transforming pcaps into flow converstation transcriptions.
 The meaning of symbols is explained below.

 ## Example